jeevanions/AIE4/Week 1/Day 2 - Assignment/Notes.md

 ### Question 4: What prompting strategies could you use to make the LLM have a more thoughtful, detailed response?

+1. Example driven prompts - Few shot prompting
+2. Chain of thoughts - Break down the complex tasks based on reasoning and provide some examples which helps LLM to better respond with accuracy and detail.

 ## Improvements & Experimentation